Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Smells and tastes of sugarcane, burnt oak, and pepper.
 Easily the best Neisson I've ever tried.

 Visited the Neisson distillery while vacationing in Martinique.
 Self guided distillery tour ended with an open tasting bar.
 Neisson 18y was priced at EUR 375 per bottle at the distillery.
 Very nice and sturdy bottle design with a great old school label.
 Deep mahogany color.
-Traditional super dry Rhum Agricole flavors complemented with plenty of grass, very strong oak and a lot of citrus notes to the nose and palate.
-Surprisingly strong burn at the end since its so dry.
-Rhum Agricole fan boys can easily add 2 points to my score.
+Super dry Rhum Agricole flavors complemented with plenty of grass, very strong oak and a lot of citrus notes to the nose and palate.
+I think this would be a phenomenal rum if only a tad sweeter.